 Source: Stem, L.E., Jan 1989, State Plane Coordinate System of 1983

-7. What is the contour interval on Toporama maps?
+5. What is the contour interval on Toporama maps and the Mapping Tool?

 In some areas you may see wooded areas, streams and other features appearing underneath roads.
-The reason is that the roads come from the GeoBase National Road Network and are more up-to-date than the other features from the National Topographic Database.
-While this may look odd, our research of Toporama users revealed that the value of showing the most up-to-date roads was greater than showing older and incomplete roads that fit perfectly with the other features.
+The reason is that the data comes from several sources and is more up-to-date than the other features, examples of data sources: woodlands (GeoBase Land Cover), hydrography (GeoBase National Hydro Network), and roads (GeoBase National Road Network).
+While this may look odd, our research of Toporama users revealed that it was preferable to display the most up-to-date data.

-The names of cities, towns, neighbourhoods and prominent buildings do appear the same (using the same type style) on maps at zoom levels 4, 5 and 6.
-These names come from the National Topographic Database and there is currently no distinction between types of names in this database.
-This will change in the future but presents a small limitation at present.
+The names of cities, towns, neighbourhoods and prominent buildings appear the same (using the same type style) on maps at zoom level 4.
+These names come from the National Topographic Database (NTDB) and there is currently no distinction between types of names in this database.
+See the table in Question 3 for detailed information on the source of place names in Toporama - Mapping Tool.

 If you have any questions about Toporama, please send them by going to the Contact Us page.